 This problem is made more prevalent because most organizations use several open-source integrations that complicate the IT ecosystem.
 Additionally, these third-party components are typically implemented with full access privileges, making them easier to exploit.

-Rapid production and delivery times characterize the modern DevOps pipeline also contribute to vulnerabilities since teams prefer to use pre-existing or external components rather than reinvent the wheel.
+Rapid production and delivery times characterize the modern DevOps pipeline and also contribute to vulnerabilities since teams prefer to use pre-existing or external components rather than reinvent the wheel.
 The pressure to deliver agility also means that security and software development teams rarely check component vulnerabilities developed offsite.
 This problem is commonly noticed in the software developer community, which uses free libraries and frameworks to obtain preconfigured templates that make web applications more interactive.

 The use of outdated libraries is also fueled by the lack of an existing version standardization system.
 As a result, most developers and proprietors of open-source fail to specify vulnerable versions of their products.
 Additionally, libraries use different version numbering systems that can’t be understood by all developer team members, confusing code pulling and deployment.
 The vendors also use disparate vulnerability reporting tools, so teams can’t search for discovered vulnerabilities collected in a centralized, organized pool.